gradienthealth/pydicom-3/doc/tutorials/contributing_code.rst

   $ git push origin new-uid

-You can create a pull request by visiting the :gh:`pydicom GitHub page
+You can create a pull request by visiting the :gh:`pydicom3 GitHub page
 <pydicom>` where you should see your branch under *"Your recently push
 branches"*.
 Click *"Compare & pull request"* and fill out the title (with a ``[WIP]`` prefix, i.e. ``[WIP] Add NewDefinedUID to uid.py``) and follow the